 All plans have someone dedicated to assisting participants with rollovers, so put them to work for you.
-These folks are experts with rollovers and are invested in ensuring that the rollover goes smoothly.
-There is paperwork that you need to complete and they will guide you through what needs to happen and when.
+These folks are experts with rollovers and can ensure that the rollover goes smoothly.
+There is paperwork that you need to complete, and they will guide you through what needs to happen and when.

 You have 60 days to re-deposit your funds into a new retirement account after it’s been released from your old plan.
 If this does not occur, you can be hit with tax liabilities and penalties.

-Remember that if your funds are sent to your attention, and the check is made out to you or the new custodian (plan sponsor), do NOT cash it.
+Remember that if your funds are sent to you, and the check is made out to you or the new custodian (plan sponsor), do NOT cash it.
 Get it to the new custodian ASAP.

 Keep notes on who you spoke to and when.
 Be sure to follow up until your money is safely in its new home and that you have written proof.